bioidiap/bob.db.mnist/README.rst

 If you don't have the data installed on your machine, you can also use the following set of commands that will:

-1. first look for the database in the xbob/db/mnist/ subdirectory and use it if is available
+1. first look for the database in the bob/db/mnist/ subdirectory and use it if is available

-2. automatically download it from Yann Lecun's website into a temporary folder that will be erased when the destructor of the xbob.db.mnist database is called.
+2. automatically download it from Yann Lecun's website into a temporary folder that will be erased when the destructor of the bob.db.mnist database is called.

 3. automatically download it into the provided directory that will **not** be deleted.

 ::

-  >>> import xbob.db.mnist
+  >>> import bob.db.mnist
-  >>> db = xbob.db.mnist.Database() # Check for the data files locally, and download them if required
+  >>> db = bob.db.mnist.Database() # Check for the data files locally, and download them if required
   >>> images, labels = db.data(groups='train', labels=[0,1,2,3,4,5,6,7,8,9])
   >>> del db # delete the temporary downloaded files if any